Dual Stochastic Transformations of Solvable Diffusions: The Bessel, Confluent Hypergeometric, and Ornstein-Uhlen beck Families of Affine-Drift -Diffusions

 Each $F$-diffusion is described by the set of parameters that are inherited from the chosen underlying diffusion.
-In addition to that set, the nonnegative parameters $q_1,$ $q_2$, and $\rho>0$ are added thanks to the measure change $X\to X^{(\rho)}$.
-Two parameters $a$ and $b$ describe the affine drift coefficient in (\ref{Generator_F}).
+In addition to that set, the nonnegative parameters $q_1,$ $q_2$, and $\rho>0$ are added due to the measure change $X\to X^{(\rho)}$.
+Two parameters $a$ and $b$ describe the affine drift coefficient in (\ref{GeneratorF}).
 Finally, up to two other parameters $c_1$ and $c_2$ are used in the map function.
 As observed from the diffusion coefficient function $\sigma(F)$ in (\ref{sigmaF}), the combination of all such parameters make the new diffusions quite flexible for modelling various stochastic processes.
 Different choices of monotonic maps $\F=\F^{(i)}_\pm$, $i=1,\ldots,5$, lead to different $F$-diffusions.
-In any case, the diffusion function is specified by equation (\ref{sigmaF}).
+In any case, the diffusion function is specified by (\ref{sigmaF}).

-The choice $\F=\F^{(1)}_\pm$ leads to $F$-diffusions that have applications in asset pricing in finance.
+The choice $\F=\F^{(1)}_\pm$ leads to $F$-diffusions that have applications in finance.
 In particular, the dual maps defined by (\ref{FMAPpm1}) with $\epsilon = +1$ give rise to sets of {\it dual subfamilies} (i) and (ii) of affine drift $F$-diffusions with respective volatility specification: